TheJahnavi/ScanItKnowIt-app/DEPLOYMENT_FIX_SUMMARY.md

 ```

 ### 2. Key Changes Explanation
-1. **Corrected Output Directory**: Changed `outputDirectory` to `"dist"` to match the actual build output location
+1. **Corrected Output Directory**: Set `outputDirectory` to `"dist"` to match the actual build output location
 2. **Added Explicit Build Command**: Added `buildCommand: "npm run build"` to ensure Vercel executes the correct build process
-3. **Enhanced Functions Configuration**: Updated the `functions` configuration with explicit runtime version and memory allocation
+3. **Removed Functions Configuration**: Removed the explicit `functions` configuration to allow Vercel's Zero Config mode to automatically detect the function in the `api` directory
 4. **Aligned Rewrite Destinations**: Updated rewrites to point to the correct compiled files with proper path alignment
+5. **Moved Serverless Function**: Moved the serverless function from `server/vercel-entry.ts` to `api/index.ts` to comply with Vercel's default function detection

 ### 3. Root Build Script
 The root `package.json` build script remains: